bcornec/mageia-docker/README.md

 # mageia-docker

-Tools for Mageia conatiners for Docker
+Tools for Mageia containers for Docker